stimulant/ampm/samples/Unreal/README.md

 ## To start the app with AMPM
 * Copy the file ampm.json to the same directory as the unity build.
 Edit the ampm.json file so that the "launchCommand" property holds the name of your build file.
+#### NOTE: For some reason opening the .exe from the root location of your build folder starts up two Unreal processes.
+This is not handled properly by amapm.
+In order to ensure that only a single process is launched, please set the "launchCommand" to the .exe from  \MyProject\Binaries\Win64 folder instead.
 * From a command line window navigate to your build directory and run `ampm` to run in production mode, or `ampm ampm.json dev` to run in dev mode.